NaanProphet/launchpad-shruti-practice/README.md

 Hearing is believing!
 Quick 15 second demos of various ragas encompassing 16 of the 22 shrutis.

-Each demo features the arohi (ascending scale) and avarohi (descending scale), and concludes with a faster swar mandal-like descending flourish that really brings out the combined, blending consonance aka mood (bhava) of the raga.
+Each demo features the arohi (ascending scale), avarohi (descending scale), and concludes with a faster swar mandal-like descending flourish that really brings out the combined, blending consonance aka mood (bhava) of the raga.

 Particularly interesting notes to listen for are indicated in bold.

-The demos are saved inside the `docs/` folder, but for GitHub.com and mobile convenience here is a Soundcloud playlist as well.
+The MP3s are saved inside the `docs/` folder, but for GitHub.com and mobile convenience here is a Soundcloud playlist as well.

 [![](docs/soundcloud-playlist.png)](https://soundcloud.com/krimb1/sets/launchpad-shruti-practice-demos/s-R2feWIr0MIf)